 The bounty is especially rich for moviemakers and movie lovers.
 These five essential podcasts are wonderfully representative of the variety of perspectives available, and deserve recognition for the particularly valuable information they’re giving listeners.
 Do yourself a favor and download these.

-1. Gotta Start Somewhere is a new podcast (having only six episodes currently), but boy, has it come out of the gate swinging.
+What Is It: A new podcast (having only six episodes currently), but boy, has it come out of the gate swinging.
 Each episode is about an hour and 15 minutes long, and presents an extended interview with an industry professional, focusing on how he or she got a foot in the door.

 The founders, Austin-based moviemakers Mike Carreon and Brad Silman, “a couple of goofy guys just starting out themselves,” set out to encourage—and tap into—their flourishing local film community.
 “We want to interview actors, filmmakers, casting directors, talent agents, comedians and basically anyone else who started somewhere and is now going somewhere,” Carreon says.